aappddeevv/dynamics-client/docs/src/main/tut/docs/importdata.md

 ## list-importfiles

 List import files.
-In the example below, DYNAMICS_CRMCONFIG has been set.

 Examples:
 * `dynamicscli importdata list-importfiles`

+## list-imports

+List imports.
+Imports will list the sequence number of the import.
+You can use the sequence number to delete all imported records using the dynamicsclient delete command.

+Examples:
+* `dynamicscli importdata list-imports`